Kartarpur, Pakistan: History

-The first guru of Sikhism, Guru Nanak, founded Kartarpur in 1504 AD on the right bank of the Ravi River with money donated by Karori, a wealthy Khatri convert.
-It was the site of the first Sikh commune.
-Guru Nanak settled there with his family.
-Following his death in 1539, Hindus and Muslims both said he was one of them, and raised mausoleums in his memory with a common wall between them.
+The first Guru of Sikhism, Guru Nanak, founded Kartarpur in 1504 CE on the right bank of the Ravi River with financial support from Karori, a wealthy Khatri convert.
+Other sources place its year of founding to c.
+1520.
+It became the site of the first Sikh commune, where Guru Nanak settled with his family.
+After his death in 1539, both Hindus and Muslims claimed him as their own, and each group constructed a mausoleum—separated by a common wall—at his final resting place.

 Partition

-Prior to the 1947 partition of India, Kartarpur was part of Gurdaspur District of British Punjab, this district was subdivied into four tehsils Gurdaspur, Shakargarh, Pathankot and Batala.
-In 1947 this district (like the rest of Punjab) was divided between India and Pakistan.
-The Radcliffe Line awarded the Shakargarh Tehsil on the right bank of the Ravi river, including Kartarpur, to Pakistan, with Gurdaspur Tehsil (along with Pathankot and Batala) on the left bank of Ravi to India.
+Before the Partition of India in 1947, Kartarpur was part of Gurdaspur District in British Punjab.
+The district was divided into four tehsils: Gurdaspur, Shakargarh, Pathankot, and Batala.
+Following the partition, the district itself was split between India and Pakistan.
+The Radcliffe Line allocated Shakargarh Tehsil, including Kartarpur on the right bank of the Ravi River, to Pakistan.
+The remaining tehsils—Gurdaspur, Pathankot, and Batala—located on the left bank, were awarded to India.